 Your cash will only end up in the scammers’ pockets.

-Think about it.
-In the increasing automated world we live in, why would anyone pay you to stuff an envelope, pack leaflets or put cards together?
+In the increasingly automated world we live in, why would anyone pay you to stuff an envelope, pack leaflets or put cards together?

-When factory machinery can do a quicker, cheaper and more consistent job, why would anyone pay people to do this type of work?
+When factory machinery can do a quicker, cheaper and more consistent job, why would anyone pay people for this type of work?